by Steve Panizza

 Welcome to this entity I'm building, the Gorham Street Pipe Organ Company.

-Milwaukee pipe organ builder John Miller and I got together on New Year's Eve at Five Watt Coffee on East Hennepin Avenue here in Minneapolis, just a couple of months before the start of the pandemic.
+Before the pandemic, I would often frequent Five Watt Coffee on Hennepin in Minneapolis.
 Five Watt Coffee combined a coffee shop with an active alt-indie music performance space.

-We discussed all things pipe organ, particularly all that relates to a project we wanted to launch that repurposed my Op.1 into something that correlates well with our shared idea of an organ, with a sustainable cost of ownership, placed in an alternative space for collaborative use, and able to attract a more diverse audience.
+Here I thought of something that correlates well with my idea of an organ, with a sustainable cost of ownership, placed in an alternative space for collaborative use, and able to attract a more diverse audience.

 We today live in a post-pandemic world.
 I want to build organs for musicians who gather and perform all the more.
 And like Five Watt Coffee, the ideal location might be a multi-use performance, art, or liturgical space where people come together to build community within the art and performance going on around them.